wshafer/psr11-flysystem/README.md

 # Configuration

 Fly System uses three types of services that will each need to be configured for your application.
+In addition you will need to create a named service that maps to the `\WShafer\PSR11FlySystem\FlySystemFactory` based on the container you are using.

+- Named Services : These are services names wired up to a factory.
+The configuration will differ based on the type of container / framework in use.

 - [Adaptors](#adaptors) : These are the adaptors to to the actual file system.
 This could be an Azure container, S3, Local, Memory, etc.